Union Pacific heritage fleet

-The Union Pacific heritage fleet includes commemorative and historic equipment owned by the Union Pacific Railroad.
-The fleet currently consists of two historic steam locomotives, three historic diesel locomotives, seventeen modern diesel locomotives in historic or commemorative paint schemes and nearly four dozen passenger cars used on office car specials and excursion trains.
+The Union Pacific heritage fleet is a set of commemorative and historic equipment owned by the Union Pacific Railroad.
+As of 2025, the includes two steam locomotives, three historic diesel locomotives, 17 modern diesel locomotives in historic or commemorative paint schemes, and nearly four dozen passenger cars used for office car specials and excursion trains.

 Steam locomotives

 UP 844, the only steam locomotive to never be officially retired from a North American Class I railroad.

 UP Big Boy 4014, the world's largest operating steam locomotive.

 Since 1960, the Union Pacific has operated steam locomotives on a variety of excursions.
 These include: